SamPom100/OptionsAnalyzer/README.md

 # OptionsAnalyzer (BETA VERSION)
+* Run autoPIP.sh by typing sh autoPIP.sh in terminal in your IDE to install all required modules
 ## How to use the text menu
 *Commands are: setticker, setstrike, optionchain, OIimage, CallsVolumeMap, CallsOIMap, PutsVolumeMap, PutsOIMap, CallVolume3D, CallOI3D, PutVolume3D, PutOI3D, exit*
 * Start with *setticker* and enter a desired stock (ex: AMD)